Dido: Trogus and Justin

 The group first arrived at Cyprus.
 There, Dido ordered her party to seize eighty women working as prostitutes on the shore, so that her men would have wives and eventually be able to populate her future city.

 Eventually Dido and her followers arrived on the coast of North Africa.
-There she bargained with the locals for a small piece of land to act as a refuge until she could continue her journeying: only as much land as could be encompassed by an oxhide.
-He agreed.
+There, she bargained with the locals for a small piece of land to act as a refuge until she could continue her journeying: only as much land as could be encompassed by an oxhide.
+They agreed.
 Dido then cut the oxhide into fine strips so that she had enough to encircle an entire nearby hill, which was afterwards named Byrsa ("hide").

 Dido and her party established a settlement on the hill.
 Locals began to join the group, and both they and envoys from the nearby Phoenician city of Utica urged the building of a city.
 While digging the foundation, an ox's head was found, indicating that the city that would be wealthy but subjected to the rule of others if built at that site.
 In response to this portent, another area of the hill was dug instead, where a horse's head was found, indicating that the city would be powerful and warlike.
 Carthage was thus founded, and the center of the city was the citadel on Byrsa.

 After some time, Carthage grew to be powerful and prosperous.
-However, Iarbas, king of the Maxitani (or Mauritani), demanded that Dido's hand in marriage so that they could combine their kingdoms; if she denied him, he would launch war against Carthage.
-Still, she preferred to stay faithful to her first husband.
+However, Iarbas, king of the Maxitani (or Mauritani), demanded Dido's hand in marriage so that they could combine their kingdoms; if she denied him, he would launch war against Carthage.
+However, she preferred to stay faithful to her first husband.
 She created a ceremonial funeral pyre and sacrificed many victims under the pretense that she was honoring and appeasing her husband's spirit before marrying Iarbas.
-However, Dido ascended the pyre, announcing that "she would go to her husband as they had desired her," and killed herself with a sword.
-After her suicide, Dido was deified and worshipped as a goddess long as Carthage endured.
-In this account, the foundation of Carthage occurred 72 years before the foundation of Rome.
+However, Dido instead ascended the pyre, announcing that "she would go to her husband as they had desired her," and killed herself with a sword.
+After her suicide, Dido was deified and worshipped as a goddess as long as Carthage endured.
+In this account, the founding of Carthage occurred 72 years before the foundation of Rome.